 Stock Comparison

-In analyzing the stock prices of Exelon Corporation (EXC) and NuScale Power Corporation (SMR) over the past year, we observe notable fluctuations and trading dynamics that have significantly influenced investor sentiment and market positioning.
+The stock prices of Exelon Corporation (EXC) and NuScale Power Corporation (SMR) have exhibited significant bullish trends over the past 12 months, with recent periods showing notable declines and shifts in trading dynamics.

 Trend Analysis